heidkaemper/alpinejs-intersect-class/README.md

 This is a known problem with JavaScript animations.
 It's because the JS takes a moment to initialize.
 The solution can be different depending on what kind of animation you want to run.

 A good starting point could be the use of [x-cloak](https://alpinejs.dev/directives/cloak).
-Initial use of the CSS class can also be helpful, like I did for the [CSS animation demo](https://github.com/heidkaemper/alpinejs-intersect-class/blob/main/demo/using-css-animations.html).
+Initial use of the CSS class can also be helpful, like I did for the [CSS animations demo](https://heidkaemper.github.io/alpinejs-intersect-class/using-css-animations.html).